Weizmann Institute of Science PhD studentships

 This programme offers the opportunity to undertake a PhD project where Years 1 and 4 are spent at The University of Manchester and Years 2 and 3 take place in Israel.

-Projects available for entry in September 2017 are listed below.
+Projects available for entry in September 2018 will be advertised in the coming months.
 We expect to offer two fully-funded studentships following application, interview and selection.

 One of our current students, Petronela Buiga, is currently in the second year of her PhD at the Weizmann Institute.
 Find out about her experiences by reading her profile.